bictorv/chaosnet-bridge/README.md

 You can configure the bridge to connect subnets and/or individual hosts.

 Use cases could be
-- connecting ITSes running on klh10.
-Rather than configuring your klh10 to handle all other chudp hosts and iptables to forward chudp pkts over the tun interface, keep routing in the bridge program.
+- connecting ITSes running on klh10 or simh, or [the usim CADR emulator](https://tumbleweed.nu/lm-3/).
+  Rather than configuring your
+  klh10 to handle all other chudp hosts and iptables to forward chudp pkts over the tun interface, keep routing in the bridge program.
 Adding new chudp hosts now doesn't require klh10